 In August 1999, Mr. Whetstone purchased Carsleys, the two companies were merged, and operations were amalgamated at our current address.

 During this time Michael Joffre, began to work part-time as an advisor for the new Carsley Whetstone & Company Inc. He helped the company develop a web presence, and market their services online.
 As well, he provided expertise relating to pop-culture, and numismatic (coins) collectibles.
 He developed a working relationship with the firm, and decided in 2005 he wanted to pursue his interest in numismatics full time.

-We are well known in Montreal, and have kept the same offices for over 25 years.
+We are well known in Montreal, and have been in the same building for over 30 years.
 We are also well known across Canada, and the world.
 Mr. Joffre has maintained many of the contacts from both predecessor companies, and travels to conferences regularly to gain knowledge, and meet new potential clients.

 We are proud of our 89+ year heritage, and look forward to serving our clients for years to come.